ALLTERCO/cc3200tool/README.md

 ## Usage

 You need a serial port connected to the target's UART interface.
-For programming to work, SOP2 needs to be asserted (i.e. tied to GND) and a reset has to be peformed to switch the chip in bootloader mode. `cc3200tool` can optionally use the RTS and DTR lines of the serial port controller to automatically perform these actions via the `--sop2` and `--reset` options.
+For programming to work, SOP2 needs to be asserted (i.e. tied to VCC) and a reset has to be peformed to switch the chip in bootloader mode. `cc3200tool` can optionally use the RTS and DTR lines of the serial port controller to automatically perform these actions via the `--sop2` and `--reset` options.